moksmalltalk/kops-kubernetes-cluster-setup-aws/README.md

 AmazonVPCFullAccess

-Then Attach IAM role to ubuntu server from Console Select KOPS Server --> Actions --> Instance Settings --> Attach/Replace IAM Role --> Select the role which
+Then Attach IAM role to ubuntu server from Console Select KOPS Server --> Actions --> Security --> Modify IAM Role --> Select the role which
-You Created. --> Save.
+You Created. --> Update IAM Role.